 OmniFocus observes which other copies of the app you are using to sync your database, and shortly after all of your devices with OmniFocus have updated to a version compatible with the new database format, the Migration window gives the green light to make the transition to the new database format.
 Here’s an example of the type of Migration prompt you may see, from our first database format change in OmniFocus 2.6 for Mac and OmniFocus 2.15 for iOS, which added support for end-to-end encryption:

 Choose Migrate Database, and voilà!
 OmniFocus syncs your database in the new format to all of your devices.
 If you choose Later on the Mac, or dismiss the prompt with Done on iOS, you’ll be prompted to migrate again in one day.
 Alternatively, if you dismissed the prompt but later change your mind, or if you don’t want to wait to be prompted to migrate, you can use Migrate Database… from the OmniFocus for Mac File menu item or OmniFocus for iOS Settings to migrate sooner.

 If you have some older versions of OmniFocus that need to be updated or disconnected from sync before you can migrate, OmniFocus will let you know about that as well.
 If you aren’t able to update some older devices, that’s okay—learn more here.

-If you’d like to see which devices OmniFocus thinks are ready and which need to be updated or disconnected, choose Migrate Database from the OmniFocus File menu item (OS X) or from OmniFocus Settings (iOS).
+If you’d like to see which devices OmniFocus thinks are ready and which need to be updated or disconnected, choose Migrate Database from the OmniFocus File menu item (macOS) or from OmniFocus Settings (iOS).
 If this goes straight to the Migration prompt, that means you’re ready to Migrate and can proceed without updating any other devices.